Raohe Night Market: What to Eat at Taipei’s Best Night Market

 Disclaimer: There are affiliate links in here!
 If you click on these and book something, I would make a small commission at no cost to you.

-When it comes to sheer concentration of tempting foods, Raohe Street Night Market (饒河街夜市) might just be the best of Taipei’s night markets or, I dare say, of all the night markets in Taiwan.
+When it comes to sheer concentration of tempting foods, Raohe Street Night Market (饒河街夜市) is arguably the best of Taipei’s night markets or, I dare say, of all the night markets in Taiwan.

 Serious foodies consistently choose Raohe as their favorite one.
-“It’s way better than Shilin Night Market!” they’ll tell you (referring the city’s largest and traditionally most famous one).
-Raohe Night Market boasts an impressive 6 Michelin-awarded food stalls – all of which I’ll introduce below.
+“It’s way better than Shilin Night Market!” they’ll tell you (referring the city’s once largest and most famous one).
+Raohe Night Market boasts no less than six Michelin-awarded food stalls – all of which I’ll introduce below.

 Unsurprisingly, Raohe Night Market is packed to the gills every night of the year.
 It can be hard to decide what to eat, especially as you’re swept along by the never-ending flow of hungry humans.